Topological Graphic Passwords And Their Matchings Towards Cryptography: Acknowledgment

 \section{Acknowledgment}

-The author, \emph{Bing Yao}, is delight for supported by the National Natural Science Foundation of China under grants 61163054, 61363060 and 61662066; Scientific research project of Gansu University under grants 2016A-067, 2017A-047 and 2017A-254.
-Bing Yao, also, thank every member of \emph{Topological Graphic Passwords Symposium} in the second semester of 2017-2018 academic year for their effective discussion and constructive suggestions.
+The author, \emph{Bing Yao}, is delight for supported by the National Natural Science Foundation of China under grants 61163054, 61363060 and 61662066.
+Bing Yao, cordially, thanks every member of \emph{Topological Graphic Passwords Symposium} in the second semester of 2017-2018 academic year for their effective discussion and constructive suggestions, and part of members of the Symposium were supported by Scientific research project of Gansu University under grants 2016A-067, 2017A-047 and 2017A-254.